 - Bouchard, Thomas J., et al. “Sources of human psychological differences: The Minnesota study of twins reared apart.”
 Science 250.4978 (1990): 223-228.
 This longitudinal study of 100 twins reared apart measures a wide range of physical, emotional and mental characteristics and helps demonstrate the overall importance of twin studies in understanding genetic influence.

 - Summary of Twin Studies: Twin studies indicate a pure genetic influence on sexual orientation of around 10-60% depending on the specifics of the study, with an average of 30-40%.
 Around 30 such studies are available with similar findings, each differing slightly in population studied and specific findings.
 To help put this in perspective, IQ (intelligence) has a genetic influence of around 60%.
+Twin studies are used across science to sort out presence and strength of pure genetic influence not impacted by other embryonic factors.
+The absence of 100% concordance does not indicate lack of genetics; it simply sorts out the steps in the inherited process.

 - Sanders AR, et al. “Genome-wide scan demonstrates significant linkage for male sexual orientation.”
 Psychological Medicine 45.7 (2015): 1379-88.
-This study conducted a genome-wide linkage scan of 409 pairs of gay brothers (908 total individuals studied), and found that genes on chromosome 8 and Xq28 influence sexual orientation.
+This study conducted a genome-wide linkage scan of 409 pairs of gay brothers (908 total individuals studied), and found that genes on chromosome 8 and Xq28 influence homosexual orientation.
 This is the largest study to date, and replicates earlier studies conducted on smaller numbers or using less precise methods of study.

 - Mustanski BS, Dupree MG, Nievergelt CM, Bocklandt S, Schork NJ, Hamer DH (2005).
 A genomewide scan of male sexual orientation.
 Human Genetics 116, 272–278.
-The first report of a full genome scan of sexual orientation in men demonstrated linkage with sexual orientation on chromosome 7, chromosome 8, and chromosome Xq28.
+The first report of a full genome scan of sexual orientation in men demonstrated linkage with homosexual orientation on chromosome 7, chromosome 8, and chromosome Xq28.
 This study overlapped previous findings using less precise methods of study.

 - Hamer DH, Hu S, Magnuson VL, Hu N, Pattatucci AM (1993).
 A linkage between DNA markers on the X chromosome and male sexual orientation.
 Science 261, 321–327.
-This small study was the first to link chromosome Xq28 with male sexual orientation.
+This small study was the first to link chromosome Xq28 with male homosexual orientation.
 Later studies were mixed, with the most recent large study replicating these findings.

 - Summary of Genome Studies: Genome-wide studies conducted over two decades with increasing size and sophistication implicate the pericentromeric area of chromosome 8, and chromosome Xq28 as impacting male homosexuality.
 Other genes have been implicated in other studies, but these two areas are the most consistently replicated.